zodern/meteor-types/README.md

 ```

 `zodern:types` stores the type definitions from packages in your app's `.meteor/local/types` folder.
+If your tsconfig has `exclude` configured, make sure the exclude rules do not exclude `.meteor/local/types`.

+3) Generate types

 `zodern:types` is implemented as a Meteor linter plugin.
 The type definitions are updated whenever your app is built.
 You can also update the types directly by running `meteor lint`.